PoCInnovation/Pool2023/Software/day03/Nestjs/README.md

 ### Important ⚠️

-Because you are in **Typesscript** you need to **type all the information** that you **receive in your app**.
+Because you are in **Typescript** you need to **type all the information** that you **receive in your app**.
 For the body, create a dto/repeat-info folder in your module and create a `repeat-info-dto.ts` file.
-In this file create a RepeatMyBodyDto class with a message property in readonly (type string).
+In this file create a `RepeatMyBodyDto` class with a message property in readonly (type string).

 ### Technical documentation 📝: